 Step 2: Stir in the garlic and ginger and cook for one minute.
 Deglaze with tomato puree and add the spices.
 Increase to medium-high heat and cook for 5 minutes.

-Step 3: Add the goat and whole green chilies to the pot, then cover with water.
+Step 3: Nestle the goat meat and whole green chilies into the pot, and cover it with water.
 Cook over medium heat for 1-2 hours, until the water evaporates and the goat is tender.

 Tips for Making Palak Gosht